aamirazad/tigertutoringtool/content/biochemistry.md

 Van der Waals force
 : Van der Waals force is the slight attraction that develops between oppositly charged regions of molecules.
 How to remember Van der Waals force: Two oppositly charged molecules attract to each other, like a magnet. (+ and –) The more molecules that are close to each other, the more Van der Waals force

-* **What is the polar covalent bond?** Two atoms are sharing electrons.
-They are pulling on that electron equally

-* **What is a non-polar covalent bond?** When two atoms are sharing a electron, one has more protons so they pull on that electron more than others
+Polar covalent bond
+: A polar covalent bond is the uneven sharing of elections between two atoms.
+How to remember A polar covalent bond?: A story: Santa unevenly shared the presents.
+Santa lives in the North “Pole.”

+Non-polar covalent bond
+: A Non-polar covalent bond is the equal sharing of elections between two atoms.
+How to remember Nonpolar covalent bonds?: Santa shares his presents equally.
+Remember this vocab word by knowing the opposite (Santa unevenly shared the presents (polar covalent bond)).

+Monomers of PNCL
-* What are the monomers of PNCL?
-The four monomers is amino acid, nucleotides, monosaccharide, and glycerol (combined with a fatty acid)
+: The four monomers is amino acid, nucleotides, monosaccharide, and glycerol (combined with a fatty acid)

 * PNCL Park macromolecules are made of what elements?
 CHONS: Carbon, Hydrogen, Oxygen, Nitrogen, and Sulfer; PONCH: phosphorus, oxygen, nitrogen, carbon, and hydrogen; CHO:: carbon, hydrogen, and oxygen